Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Geometric Proof of Theorem

-In other words, the square of the margin, does not depend on the index $j$, is strictly-positive, and varies smoothly with $\param$.
+\begin{lem} \textbf{(Local Properties of the Margin) } For ball-specifications $\spec$ near some base ball-specifications $\bspec$, the margin in \eqref{eq:margin} is well-defined, strictly-positive, and varies smoothly with $\spec$. \end{lem} \begin{proof} It suffices to show that the square of the margin, does not depend on the index $j$, is strictly-positive, and varies smoothly with $\param$.
 First, consider the core and central affine subspace exactly at base ball-specifications $\bspec$.
 By Lemma \ref{lem:linA}, since $0 \in \A\bspec$ and $\projA{\bspec}\left(\bz_{j}\right){=}c\bspec{\neq}0$ for all $j$, the definition of a projection gives

 Thus, \eqref{eq:margin_sq} is strictly positive, which implies the argument of the square-root in \eqref{eq:margin} is strictly positive.
 Next, observe that